-Kevin McClelland, born July 4th, 1962, enters his eighth season as a professional Head Coach and third with the Wichita Thunder.
+Kevin McClelland, born July 4th, 1962, enters his ninth season as a professional Head Coach and fourth with the Wichita Thunder.
 A member of the Edmonton Oilers’ dynasty in the 1980’s, McClelland won four Stanley Cups and played in 588 NHL games where he scored 68 goals, 112 assists and collected a staggering 1,672 penalty minutes.
 McClelland amassed 195 fighting majors during his NHL career, often serving as a protector for the likes of Wayne Gretzky, Jari Kurri, and Glenn Anderson.

 A native of Oshawa, Ontario, McClelland won Stanley Cups with Edmonton in 1984, 1985, 1987, and 1988.
 Originally a fourth round draft pick of the Hartford Whalers in 1980, McClelland also spent time in the NHL with the Penguins, Red Wings, Maple Leafs, and Jets.
 Interestingly, the Oilers acquired McClelland from Pittsburgh in 1983 in exchange for former Thunder champion Tom Roulston.
 McClelland spent seven years in Edmonton, eclipsing 200 PIM in four straight seasons from 1984-1988.
 McClelland scored the lone goal in Game One of the 1984 Stanley Cup Finals, helping to set the tone in the series against the vaunted New York Islanders, who had defeated the Oilers in the finals the year before.
 Many view this goal as a turning point in NHL history.